Hameedkunkanoor/Find_it_buddy/README.md

  3.make changes to post details page

+ Suggestion for adding new blog :

  for writing new post use https://dev.to/new this ui to create new post for now. also suggest one example about how to write a new blog.

+ Whenever the systemis offline the dev.to website is having canvas where we can draw anything